b2io/handbook/hiring-process.md

 ### Developer

 **Skills** &mdash; Our company revolves around skilled people.
 We look for candidates who will bring unique and creative perspectives to our team.
 For full-time hires, we look for people who are self-assured in and have enthusiasm for their craft.
-When we're looking for apprentices, we seek out folks who have already gotten their feet wet in the field, whether self-taught or via coding bootcamps.

 **Learning** &mdash; Ours is an industry where continuous learning is not only an opportunity, but a requirement.
 We look for folks who are enthusiastic about staying up-to-date with the industry and learning new technologies.